-At the heart of all our programs are the Buddhist and Vedic practices of samatha meditation (calming the mind), vipassana meditation (special insight into the nature of phenomena), and a daily 90 minute yoga asana and pranayama class, to relax and strengthen your mind and body.
-To support your stay and cultivate more self-awareness, we also imply a practice of noble silence for five days each week from Sunday after the introduction session until Friday afternoon.
-All doubts can be cleared up in our daily question and answer rounds, which take place after the guided meditation.
+At the heart of all our programs are the practices of samatha meditation (calming the mind), vipassana meditation (insight into the nature of phenomena), compassion practices, and a daily 90 minute yoga asana and pranayama class, to relax and strengthen your mind and body.
+To support your stay and cultivate more self-awareness, we also imply a practice of noble silence for most of the week (Friday to Wednesday afternoon).
+All doubts can be cleared up in our daily question and answer rounds, which take place after the meditation class.

-Each Sunday we receive visitors from all over the world to attend our retreats and enjoy the restful and spiritual atmosphere of the place and its surroundings.
+Each Friday we receive visitors from all over the world to attend our retreats and enjoy the restful and spiritual atmosphere of the place and its surroundings.
 Absolutely all who want to learn how to practice, or deepen their practice, are happily welcome to join us.
-For beginners, we recommend you to start with a one or two week stay.
-All who have established a daily meditation practice already can apply for longer stays.

-“We can never obtain peace in the outer world until we make peace with ourselves.” — H.H.
-The Dalai Lama
+“We can never obtain peace in the outer world until we make peace with ourselves.” — His Holiness The Dalai Lama

 TEACHERS & PRACTICES

 Very early in his childhood Pema lost both of his parents.
 Meanwhile, all of the wealth they had left for him by will was stolen by others in his family while he was still young.
 As a teenager and into his mid-twenties he struggled with this betrayal and loss while pursuing a career as a professional musician, but eventually developed addiction problems and an unsustainable lifestyle.
 All of this led him into a deep depression.